Skip to content

 • Understand legal ways to transfer money between countries

-Staying connected is crucial after landing.
-Many countries offer student-friendly SIM plans with affordable data.
-Until you get a local SIM, having emergency roaming activated can be helpful.
+Staying connected is crucial after you land.
+Fortunately, many countries offer student-friendly SIM plans with affordable data.
+Until you get a local SIM, having emergency roaming activated is a smart backup.

 • Research local SIM plans for international students

-• Know where to purchase SIM cards (airport or campus)
+• Find out where to buy SIM cards (airport or campus)

-• Download apps like WhatsApp, Google Maps, and Google Translate
+• Download WhatsApp, Google Maps, and Google Translate

 • Install your university’s official mobile app